scalability-llnl/spack/lib/spack/docs/packaging_guide.rst

    # forward compatibility with Python
    depends_on("python@:3.12", when="@:1.10")
    depends_on("python@:3.13", when="@:1.12")
-   depends_on("python@:3.14")

 Notice how the ``:`` now appears before the version number both in the dependency and in the ``when`` clause.
-This tells Spack that in general we need Python 3.14 or older, but specifically up to version ``1.12.x`` we need Python 3.13 or older, and up to version ``1.10.x`` we need Python 3.12 or older.
-Said differently, forward compatibility with Python 3.13 was added in version 1.11, with Python 3.14 in version 1.13, and no release is compatible with Python 3.15 or newer yet.
+This tells Spack that in general we need Python 3.13 or older up to version ``1.12.x``, and up to version ``1.10.x`` we need Python 3.12 or older.
+Said differently, forward compatibility with Python 3.13 was added in version 1.11, while version 1.13 added forward compatibility with Python 3.14.

 Notice that a version range ``@:3.12`` includes *any* patch version number ``3.12.x``, which is often useful when specifying forward compatibility